TanvirAhmmed01/Uptime-Sentinel/README.md

 A self-hosted website monitoring tool in a single Python file.
 It checks whether your sites are up, records every check in SQLite, warns you before TLS certificates expire, and emails you the moment a site goes down or comes back.

-No frameworks, no `pip install`, no config files — just the Python standard library.

 ---